 Top 5 nutrients for optimal thyroid functionMay 03, 2021

-So you're a practitioner, health and fitness coach, and self-healer, and already know if your symptoms have to do with your thyroid... or if they are to do with your adrenals.
+As a practitioner, health and fitness coach, and self-healer, it's very important to know what symptoms have to do with your thyroid.
+Also, it helps to dig deeper and see if any thyroid issues have to do with your adrenals.

-Once you have figured out that it is indeed the thyroid, then here are some thyroid-specific nutrients not to miss out on!
+Once you have figured out that it is indeed a thyroid issue, here are some thyroid-specific nutrients you shouldn't miss out on!

-Selenium is a thyroid superstar nutrient and plays an important role in supporting your thyroid function.
-It is needed by the thyroid to support the creation of thyroid hormones as well as in the conversion of T4 thyroid hormones to active T3 thyroid hormones.
+Selenium is considered a superstar nutrient.
+It plays an important role in supporting your thyroid function.
+Selenium supports the creation of thyroid hormones as well as in the conversion of T4 hormones to active T3 hormones.

 Selenium also acts as a cofactor used to create glutathione, a powerful antioxidant in the body.
-Some studies have shown that selenium supplements may benefit people with Hashimoto’s disease by lowering their thyroid antibodies and lead to improvements in mood and general well-being.
+Studies show that selenium supplements may benefit people with Hashimoto’s disease.
+This nutrient lowers thyroid antibodies and leads to improvements in mood and general well-being.